chenxy-thu/pwr-sim/readme.txt

 The file "polarization_components_generation.m" is to generated the polarization components from raw SIM images and prepared the dataset for spatial-angular deconvolution.

 The directional PSF and polarization components can also be generated from the fairSIM plugin in ImageJ.
-The guide for how to generate this is to be updated.
+The code and detailed instruction is in file "polarization_components_load_from_fairSIM.m".

 For any question, please contact Xingye Chen, chenxy16@mails.tsinghua.edu.cn